Ceremony (Silko novel)

-Ceremony is a novel by writer Leslie Marmon Silko (Laguna Pueblo), first published by Viking Press in March 1977.
+Ceremony is a novel by Leslie Marmon Silko, a writer of Laguna Pueblo descent.
+It was published by Viking Press in 1977.
 The title Ceremony is based on the oral traditions and ceremonial practices of the Navajo and Pueblo people.
+The book helped secure Silko a MacArthur “genius” grant in 1981.

 Plot

-Ceremony follows a half-Pueblo, half-white man named Tayo after his return from World War II.
-His white doctors say he is suffering from "battle fatigue," which would be called post-traumatic stress disorder today.
+Ceremony follows Tayo, a half-Pueblo, half-white veteran, after his return from World War II, where he was stationed in the Pacific.
+He returns with P.T.S.D., tormented by the knowledge that the United States government used him and other Native men for its war, giving those lucky enough to survive nothing in return.

+His white doctors diagnose him with "battle fatigue," today known as post-traumatic stress disorder.
 In addition to Tayo's story in the present, the novel flashes back to his experiences before and during the war.
-A parallel story tells of a time when the Pueblo nation was threatened by a drought as punishment for listening to a practitioner of "witchery"; in order to redeem the people, Hummingbird and Green Bottle Fly must journey to the Fourth World to find Reed Woman.
+A parallel story narrates a legendary episode in which the Pueblo nation is threatened by a drought as punishment for listening to a practitioner of "witchery".
+In order to redeem the people of the nation, Hummingbird and Green Bottle Fly must journey to the Fourth World to find Reed Woman.

-Tayo is struggling with the death of his cousin Rocky during the Bataan Death March, and the loss of his uncle Josiah, who died on the Pueblo while Tayo was at war.
-After several years at a military hospital, Tayo is released by his doctors, who believe he will do better at home.
-While staying with his family, Tayo can barely get out of bed, and self-medicates with alcohol.
-His fellow veterans Harley, Leroy, Pinkie, and Emo drink with him, discussing their disappointment from fighting in a white man's war and having nothing to show for it.
+Tayo struggles with the death of his cousin Rocky, who died during the Bataan Death March, and with the loss of his uncle Josiah, who died while Tayo was at war.
+After several years at a military hospital, Tayo is released by his doctors who believe he will do better at home.
+While staying with his family, Tayo can barely get out of bed and self-medicates with alcohol.
+He drinks with his fellow veterans -- Harley, Leroy, Pinkie, and Emo.
+They discuss their resentment from fighting in a white man's war with nothing to show for it.
 It is revealed that Tayo once stabbed Emo with a broken bottle because Emo was bragging about taking the teeth of a slain Japanese soldier.

-Meanwhile, the Laguna Pueblo reservation is suffering from a drought, an event which mirrors the myth.
+Meanwhile, the Laguna Pueblo reservation suffers from a drought, an event which mirrors the legend.
 Looking to help Tayo, his grandmother summons a medicine man named Ku'oosh.
 However, Ku'oosh's ceremony is ineffective against Tayo's battle fatigue because Ku'oosh can't understand modern warfare.
 He sends Tayo to another medicine man named Betonie, who incorporates elements of the modern world into his ceremonies.
-Betonie tells Tayo about the Destroyers who are bent on destabilizing the world, and says that Tayo must complete the ceremony to save the Pueblo people.
+Betonie tells Tayo about the Destroyers who are bent on destabilizing the world, saying that Tayo must complete the ceremony to save the Pueblo people.